FedericoDieleke/home-assistant.io/source/_components/glances.markdown

       description: The total memory used by Docker containers.
 {% endconfiguration %}

 Not all platforms are able to provide all metrics.
-For instance `cpu_temp` is requires installing and configuring `lmsensors` in Ubuntu, and may not be available at all in other platforms.
+For instance `cpu_temp` is requires installing and configuring `lm-sensors` in Ubuntu, and may not be available at all in other platforms.